brunomuniz-encora/poc-starlingx-messages/Demo.md

 This is an application developed as a proof of concept for the StarlingX Platform.

-The application simulates a network of antivirus scanners and threat monitoring running independently and geographically distributed called `nodes`.
-When a node detects threats above a configurable threshold in an area it reports to a `central` instance responsible for aggregating, processing and storing data from all the `nodes` while presenting a bird's-eye view in a simple dashboard.
+The application simulates a network of antivirus scanners and threat-monitoring running independently and geographically distributed called `nodes`.
+When a node detects threats above a configurable threshold in an area it reports to a `central` instance responsible for aggregating, processing, and storing data from all the `nodes` while presenting a bird's-eye view in a simple dashboard.

 The application can act either as a `node` or a `central` (which are called